 While it is possible to buy a vehicle with bad credit in 2022, consumers in the subprime or deep subprime risk categories may want to explore ways of improving their credit scores to help secure financing with more favorable terms.
 As far as what credit score you need to buy a car, any score is potentially sufficient for obtaining financing.

-If you want to check your credit or work to improve your score before buying a car, SoFi Relay is a user-friendly app that allows you to easily monitor and keep track of your credit score.
+If you want to check your credit or work to improve your score before buying a car, SoFi Insights is a money tracker app that allows you to easily monitor and keep track of your credit score.